Notes for New Faculty

 Privacy and FERPA

 Faculty have access to a range of protected information about students.
 You are responsible for understanding our policies as to how to handle student information — both within the university and externally.
-Please review our posted policies as they relate to FERPA (Family Educational Rights and Privacy Act and how we handle student information requests and maintain student privacy.
+Please review our posted policies as they relate to FERPA (Family Educational Rights and Privacy Act) and how we handle student information requests and maintain student privacy.
 Whenever you have a question about how to handle a request for information about a student please contact us.

 Academic Calendar

-The Brandeis academic calendar is quirky, it is important to review the detailed calendars for each semester: Fall 2022, Spring 2023.
-If you teach a 6-week module course, please review the module dates for 2022-23.
+The Brandeis academic calendar is quirky, it is important to review the detailed calendars for each semester.
+If you teach a 6-week module course, please review the module dates.
 Do not just assume that a holiday is a holiday — e.g., Veteran’s Day, Nov.
 11, classes are actually in session.
 Also we regularly have to turn particular days into other days to balance the schedule — these are referred to as Brandeis Days.
-As an example, a Brandeis Monday might occur on a Thursday, which means Monday classes will meet on that Thursday, and classes that would normally be scheduled to meet on the Thursday will not.
-This year we have the following Brandeis Days:

 Subscribing to the Academic Calendar on Google